 At Kim Mediation and Law Center, our clients come from all backgrounds and have a variety of needs.
 We strive to make sure that every person who walks through our doors understands their rights and responsibilities.
 We provide legal advice so that you can make the most suitable decisions while potentially avoiding the difficulties experienced during litigation.
 And since our law firm offers free consultations to prospective clients, you have absolutely nothing to lose by seeking legal advice.
-Contact us today to learn whether getting legally separated is the right move and what this will mean for your marriage going forward.
+Call or contact us today to learn whether getting legally separated is the right move and what this will mean for your marriage going forward.

 Legal Separation vs Separation Agreements

 It’s important to note that there are some fairly significant differences regarding similar separation agreements under California law.
 It’s vital that you understand each of these prior to making any major decisions — because the route you choose will have a significant effect on your case.
 To put it simply, separation agreements and legal separation agreements are two distinct documents.
 The following sections will discuss each so you can decide which is more appropriate in your situation.